rodu/protect-static/README.md

 ## Overview

+This project provides a way to protect the sources of a static web site or single page app released on a publicly accessible URL.

 When working on a project, we may need to give access to a restricted number of users or a customer.
 With **ProtectStatic** we can release a single page app (or a static website) to a public URL, while ensuring our sources remain secure from unintended audience.

 The solution uses the [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) from the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to implement End-to-End encryption and protect the source files our app.
 By design, the solution encrypts the content of HTML, CSS and JavaScript files and can handle any textual file content.